PARANIMO TERMS OF SERVICES

 Administrator: a person authorised by a Business Customer to manage a Scheme.

-Business Customer: an organisation that buys access to the Platform for its staff, students or customers so that they may receive services from a Service Provider through the Platform.
+Business Customer: an organisation that buys access to a Paranimo Limited Platform for its staff, students or customers, so that they may receive services from a Service Provider through the Platform.

 Business Days: a day other than a Saturday, Sunday, or public holiday in England.

-Client: an individual who receives services from a Service Provider through the Platform.
+Client: any individual or organisation that purchases, books, or otherwise receives services from a Service Provider through a Paranimo or Matchifi Platform.

 Confidential Information: any information of a confidential nature disclosed by one party to the other, whether in oral, written or electronic form, including business, technical and financial information, but excludes information that is (a) in the public domain other than through breach of this clause, (b) already in the receiving party’s lawful possession, (c) lawfully obtained from a third party, or (d) independently developed without access to the disclosing party’s information.

-Matchifi: our platform which connects Clients with a wider range of independent Service Providers (such as, but not limited to,coaches, mentors, or other professionals).
+Matchifi: our white label marketplace as a service platform, which connects Clients with a wider range of independent Service Providers (such as, but not limited to, coaches, mentors, or other professionals).

 Paranimo: our mental‑health platform that matches qualified therapists with therapy clients.